HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 #### Provider – CBO Actions

 8a.
 Provider or Care Coordinator creates and sends an electronic referral to the C
+	For direct light, the Provider or Care Coordinator creates and sends an electronic referral to CBO with secure link to Referral Source FHIR server containing the (FHIR SDOHCC Task For Referral Management)[]/(SDOHCC ServiceRequest)[] referencing additional supporting FHIR Resources (such as FHIR Observations, FHIR Conditions, etc…).

 9a.
 CBO receives and accepts referral